RuslanTM/simple-tasks/README.md

-This is a simple project where I solve some tasks.
+This is a simple project where I solve some tasks in Java.
 Usually this tasks are asked in technical interviews

+Some topics:

+- Java Core;
+- Concurrency.